ministryofjustice/send-legal-mail-to-prisons/README.md

 `docker-compose up redis hmpps-auth nomis-user-roles-api gotenberg`

-Install dependencies using `npm install`, ensuring you are using >= `Node v22.x`.
+Install dependencies using `npm run setup`, ensuring you are using >= `Node v24.x`.
 If you have an M1 MacBook you may need to run the following `brew` command before `canvas` will install: `brew install pkg-config cairo pango libpng jpeg giflib librsvg`

 Create a `.env` which should override environment variables required to run locally:
 ```properties